 The Nut Shop - available at Amazon

-Read the first three chapters of The Nut Shop here ...
+Read the first two chapters of The Nut Shop below ...

 I had always dreamed of owning a little antique shop but was just beginning to realise that the reality was not living up to the dream.